protocol/research/research-events/research-seminars.md

 # Protocol Labs Research Seminar Series

-If you would like to receive emails with talk announcements and Zoom link, please sign up in the footer on [our website](http://research.protocol.ai).
+If you would like to receive emails with talk announcements and Zoom link, please [sign up for talk announcements](https://protocol.us4.list-manage.com/subscribe?MERGE0=&u=09d704b0125b11d44d67d4617&id=7aa0f1150b&subscribe=) through our mailing list.

 *NOTE: Attendees and speakers will act respectfully toward others in attendance, in accordance with the [Protocol Labs Research Code of Conduct](https://github.com/protocol/research/blob/master/research-events/code-of-conduct.md).
 Anyone who behaves disrespectfully, abusively, or otherwise inappropriately will be removed from the call and banned from future research seminars.
 If you have any questions about the code of conduct, please email research@protocol.ai.*